Dr Trepheena Hunter

 After completing a research degree in animal production, Trepheena made the change to animal health and became a veterinarian.
 Trepheena always had a passion for veterinary behaviour and started seeing behaviour clients as a new graduate in her first job.
 She has been a veterinarian for fifteen years during which time she has worked in mixed practice, small animal practice, behaviour practice and shelter behaviour.
 Trepheena has managed the behaviour department in a large open-intake shelter, as the Animal Behaviour Manager and then General Manager of Animal Welfare.

 Trepheena has an empathetic and pragmatic approach to veterinary behavioural medicine, working to support the human-animal bond using the latest scientific knowledge.
-Trepheena shares her home with her husband and two sons as well as her beloved Labrador, three cats, turtles and chickens.
+Trepheena shares her home with her husband and two sons as well as her beloved two cats, turtles, and chickens.